 4. Hit the beach (or pool)

 Beaches and pools are great for summer exercise.
 Sign up for a water aerobics class, or learn to play water polo.
 The cool water will draw excess heat away from your body so you can play harder.
 Just be sure to give your face, neck, and arms a liberal helping of sun block.
 And don’t forget to wear a hat!
 See why below.

 A hat can add both style and sun protection to your summer wardrobe.
 Avoid dark colors — they’ll absorb heat.
 A light hat made of straw or other mesh-like material is best to keep the air between hat and head well ventilated.
 Also, consider combing a bit of aloe vera paste or a few drops of sesame oil through your locks.
 Both are great natural sun blocks for your hair.

 6. Protect your eyes

 Until someone invents sun block eye drops, you’ll have to protect your eyes from damaging UV rays with a pair of sunglasses.
 If you use readers, leave them and your sunglasses at home.
-Instead of switching back and forth, combine the benefits of both with a pair of sun readers (luckily, we know where to find them).
-Sun reader bifocals are the perfect accompaniment to an early morning round of golf, where your focus needs to shift from lining up your shot to filling out your scorecard.
+Instead of switching back and forth, combine the benefits of both with a pair of reading sunglasses (luckily, we know where to find them).
+Bifocal reading sunglasses are the perfect accompaniment to an early morning round of golf, where your focus needs to shift from lining up your shot to filling out your scorecard.

 7. Stay hydrated